-With oil filter cartridge replacement, oil added: 2.5L
+With oil filter cartridge replacement, oil should be added: 2.96qt (2.8 L).

 - 5. Start the engine and warm it up for several minutes.
 While warming up, check for oil leaks.
 If an oil leak is found, turn the engine off immediately and check for the cause. - 6.
 Turn the engine off.
 Recheck the oil level and correct it if necessary.